-The module handbook is intended to provide orientation for the Bachelor's degree in Computer Science.
+The module handbook is intended to provide orientation for the basic bachelor's degree in computer science.
 In particular, it should make it easier to choose courses and support the organization of the course.

 The module handbook lists the usual courses.
 However, it is not a complete, exhaustive or definitive listing.
 Rather, the module handbook is continuously updated and thus reflects the development in research and teaching at the Institute of Computer Science.